On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: two-speed case

-is the non-negative solution of $\Delta=0$. \end{theorem} \begin{proof}[Proof of Theorem~\ref{theorem:HO2speed-main}~part~(\ref{MH2p1})]For handovers of the pure type, choose a speed, say $v_1$ in $\{v_1, v_2\}$.
-From Equation (\ref{eq:h1a}), we have a contribution from the pure handovers which is similar to (\ref{eq:h1b}).
+\end{theorem} \begin{proof}[Proof of Theorem~\ref{theorem:HO2speed-main}~part~(\ref{MH2p1})]For handovers of the pure type, choose a speed, say $v_1$ in $\{v_1, v_2\}$.
+We have the contribution from the pure handovers which is similar to the one derived for the single-speed case as in Theorem~\ref{theorem:handover_freq1}.
 By applying the multivariate Campbell Mecke formula for the factorial power of order 2 of $\Hcal^1$, we obtain

 where $A(s,h)$ is the event that there is a handover, at time $s$ and at a distance $h$, between the stations corresponding to the radial birds with heads located at $(t_1, h_1)$ and $(t_2, h_2)$.